transferwise/pipelinewise/docs/concept/replication_methods.rst

     WHERE replication_key_column >= 'last_saved_maximum_value'

-If :ref:`log_based` Replication isn’t feasible or availble for a data source, Key-based Incremental Replication is the next best option.
+If :ref:`log_based` Replication isn’t feasible or available for a data source, Key-based Incremental Replication is the next best option.

 .. warning::